SAKSHAM-SINGH130/music_player/README.md

 online mp4 music player
 ------------------------------------

-This is totly javascript project. you can download complete code.
+This is totally javascript project. you can download complete code.